redohrm/Study-Nook/README.md

 # study-nook
 This code displays a 3d scene.
 The program utilizes WebGL to create a scene that includes a table, chair, curtain, file holder, curtain rod, bookshelf, multiple books, multiple candlesticks, a basebaord, crown molding, a fan, a rug, pens, a pen holder, plants (ferns and trees), papers, a window, and a framed painting.
+Animation is also included.
+When the user presses the 'A' key, the fan rotates and the papers are blown off the table.
+Sound accompanies the animation.
+When the user presses the 'B' key, the animation is reset.

 ![studynook1](https://github.com/redohrm/Study-Nook/assets/149263840/d200fe9f-3e33-4ca0-b4cf-0d6d130930f3)